A Short Guide for Spotting Roof Hail Damages

 An intense hailstorm can also cause cracks on shingles.
 A direct impact of a solid big hail can crack the upper layer of the shingle.

 Granule erosion is also a type of roof hail damage.
 This usually happens when shingles are already near their useful life.
 If you are looking at shingles with the exposed substrate, then it is actually a patch of knocked off granules.

 In case your roof has sustained hailstorm damages, consult any good roof repair contractor.
-A and L Remodeling provides exemplary roof repair and construction services in your area.
+A and L Flat Roof Repair provides exemplary roof repair and construction services in your area.
 Get in touch with us at (586) 777-1477 to deal with any roof hail damages.